algoaccess/rpi-mass-image-writer/README.md

 # rpi-mass-image-writer
 Raspberry Pi that writes to many USB drives at one go.
+Hardware buttons available to select the stored disk image to copy as well as to shutdown the device.
+Disk images are transferred to the Raspberry Pi via a Samba shared folder.

 ![Screen](/photos/front-idle-with-case.jpg)